-Enrich the Christian family, the domestic Church, and through it encourage the
+Enrich the Christian family, the domestic Church, and through it encourage the universal call to holiness.

-Human Life and Dignity Uphold the sanctity of human life from conception to natural death with special concern for the poor and vulnerable
+Human Life and Dignity

+Uphold the sanctity of human life from conception to natural death with special concern for the poor and vulnerable

 Form joyful disciples willing to pro-claim in the public square the sanctity of human life and firmly reject the throwaway culture of abortion, euthanasia, and physician-assisted suicide.